What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

 - Entrance: free

 10. Caleta de Famara, one of the best spots to surf in Lanzarote

-Another things to see in Lanzarote is the gorgeous Caleta de Famara.
+Another thing to see in Lanzarote is the gorgeous Caleta de Famara.
 This small fishing village is famous for its huge beach and its dunes swept by frequent winds which attract surfers from all over the world.

 11. Casa-Museo César Manrique, an emotional visit in Lanzarote

-This is the last residence of the artist César Manrique located in Haria in the northeast of the island.
+This is the last residence of the artist César Manrique located in Haria on the northeast of the island.
 It is a beautiful traditional house in the middle of a small palm grove with its workshop at the end of the garden.